lorforlinux/docs.beagleboard.io/boards/beagleplay/zephyr-cc1352-development.rst

 .. _beagleplay-zephyr-development:

-BeaglePlay & Zephyr Development
+Wireless MCU Zephyr Development
 ###############################

-BeaglePlay includes a `Texas Instruments CC1352P7 wireless microcontroller <https://www.ti.com/product/CC1352P7>`_ that can be programmed using the `Linux Foundation Zephyr RTOS <https://www.zephyrproject.org/>`_.
+BeaglePlay includes a `Texas Instruments CC1352P7 wireless microcontroller (MCU) <https://www.ti.com/product/CC1352P7>`_ that can be programmed using the `Linux Foundation Zephyr RTOS <https://www.zephyrproject.org/>`_.

 Developing directly in Zephyr will not be ultimately required for end-users